 The Student Excellence Foundation is committed to maximizing the use of our donors’ funds to benefit education in District 200, as compared to expenses.
 Our volunteer Board members and Fund-A-Classroom educators spend a significant number of hours raising funds to foster innovation and support the needs of District 200 students.
 At the same time, we’ve found that not all effective fundraising is free.
 For example, when it comes to “crowdfunding”, funding educator campaigns requires a platform that goes beyond anything we can provide as volunteers.

-Fees: When an educator submits a Fund-A-Classroom campaign on the FoundationGive platform, a transaction fee of 6.9% is added to the educator’s funding goal.
+Fees: When an educator submits a Fund-A-Classroom campaign on the FoundationGive platform, a transaction fee of 7% is added to the educator’s funding goal.
 All donations are subject to this fee.
-So, for example, if you donate $100 to a campaign, $6.90 will cover the transaction fees, and $93.10 will be allocated to purchase of the requested project resources.
-For online donations by credit card, 5.9% goes to FoundationGive for credit card/transaction fees, and 1% goes to the Student Excellence Foundation.
-For offline donations by check, 6.9% goes to the Student Excellence Foundation.
-The fees we receive support the cost of the FoundationGive platform and our transaction costs.
+So, for example, if you donate $100 to a campaign, $7.00 will cover the transaction fee, and $93.00 will be allocated to purchase of the requested project resources.
+The fees we receive support the cost of the Kaleidoscope platform and our administrative costs.

 Partially funded campaigns: If a campaign is partially funded and doesn’t reach its funding goal by the deadline, the Student Excellence Foundation will offer the following options to the educator who initiated the campaign, in the following order: